qiskit-community/qiskit-metal/docs/faq.rst

 **Is there a PySide2 tutorial?**

-Yes!  `This article <https://realpython.com/python-pyqt-gui-calculator>`_ contains a nice tutorial to help you get started!
+Yes!  `This article from realpython.com <https://realpython.com/python-pyqt-gui-calculator>`_ contains a nice tutorial to help you get started!

 **Are there any pitfalls I may run into?**

-Like anything else, yes.  `This article <http://enki-editor.org/2014/08/23/Pyqt_mem_mgmt.html>`_ describes some common pitfalls.
+Like anything else, yes.  `This article from enki-editor.org <http://enki-editor.org/2014/08/23/Pyqt_mem_mgmt.html>`_ describes some common pitfalls.

 **Is there a video tutorial for starting QT Designer?**

-Yes there is, check it out `here <https://www.youtube.com/watch?v=XXPNpdaK9WA>`_.
+Yes there is, check it out `on youtube here <https://www.youtube.com/watch?v=XXPNpdaK9WA>`_.

 **I'm having trouble with slots and signals.
 Can you help?**